 By placing two units in parallel, studio engineers found they could use the anomaly to achieve a rich stereo spread.
 The H910’s successor, the H949, had improved clocking and used techniques to produce more precise deviations in pitch, helping further establish micro-pitch shifting as a production tool.

-Eventide has now made the effect available in the MicroPitch Delay stomp box, and it’s a remarkably versatile tool.
+Eventide has now made the effect available in the MicroPitch Delay pedal, and it’s a remarkably versatile tool.
 In essence, it’s a stereo delay with controls to independently adjust pitch for the left and right channels, as well as pitch modulation capabilities courtesy of a low-frequency oscillator (LFO) and an envelope that responds dynamically to your playing.

 Like other pedals in Eventide’s lineup, its controls have dual functions, which you can toggle between with a button on the panel’s upper right.